What Rights To Access Do Stepparents Have Upon Separation?

 The court ultimately held that the stepmother had taken on the role of a third parent to the child.
 It was in the child’s best interests to have meaningful, though temporary, access with his stepmother.

 Issues of custody and access can be difficult to navigate during a separation or divorce.
 Custody decisions impact more than just where a child will live.
 They can determine who makes decisions for the child as well as the obligations of each parent.
-Contact Lex Arbesman Legal by phone at 416-481-5604 or reach us online to arrange a consultation today.
+Contact NULaw by phone at 416-481-5604 or reach us online to arrange a consultation today.